 - 18 June 1967 line 1-Penedo da Saudade

 - 21 August 1967 line 8.
 Replaced by a new trolleybus line with the same number.
-This trolleybus line had the same route as the old tramline 3/.
-On the Olivais loop trams worked counter-clockwise and trolleybuses clockwise.
+This trolleybus line had the same route and direction trough the Olivais loop as the old tramline 3/: the trams of line 3 worked counter-clockwise and trolleybuses of line 8 clockwise.

 - 19 February 1977 line 7, leaving the lines 3 and 4 as the only remaining.

 In 1978, a new connection was installed on line 4 from the Avenida Sá da Bandeira into the Rua da Manutenção Militar.
-But the end was inevitable, and the occasion was the works for a new sewer system in the Baixa.
-On 2 May 1979 the tram routes were curtailed to Manutenção.
+But this was only a prelude to the inevitable end.
+Works for a new sewer system in the Baixa caused that on 2 May 1979 the tram routes were curtailed to Manutenção.
 Line 3 reversed using the cross-over at Manutenção.
-Line 4 became a one-way circular line using the connection added in 1978 giving direct access from Av.Sá da Bandeira to Rua da Manutenção Militar.
-Returning to the Alegria depot now could only be done with police escort.
+Line 4 became a one-way circular line using the connection from Av.Sá da Bandeira to Rua da Manutenção Militar.
+Returning to the Alegria depot could only be done with police escort.
 All cars that operated during the day (three on line 3, two on line 4 and sometimes a sixth that had been out on trial) formed a convoy of trams with in front a police vehicle using floodlights for the journey against the traffic flow to Alegria.
 The last time was in the night of 8 to 9 January 1980 close to 1 am.

 Like all other Portuguese electric tram systems, also in Coimbra the production of the electric energy was at first an own activity.
 The Coimbra power plant was on the same site as the Alegria depot.
 It consisted of two large water-tubed boilers from Babcock & Wilcox with 300 square metres of heating surface; two high speed vertical cylinder steam engines from Bellis & Marcon of 390 HP rating, coupled to two dynamos of 180 Kilowatts by General Electric.